-Sappi and Biodiversity
+Sappi and biodiversity

 Sappi is extremely mindful of the natural resources on which it depends.

 The vitality of our stands of trees is dependent on biological processes such as soil regeneration, nutrient cycling, pollination, decomposition and predator prey relationships.
-In addition, the landscapes we grow trees in rely on biological processes to function.
+In addition, the landscapes in which we grow trees in rely on biological processes to function.
 Approximately one third of Sappi's landholdings are managed for biodiversity through conservation.

 Alien plant eradication